danschultequb/qub-java-test/README.md

-# qub-java-test
+# qub/test-java
-A console application for runner tests in a source code project.
+A console application for running tests in a source code project.